Test the dapp

-We will test the dapp manually by starting the blockchains locally, making a customer order, and then following it through the blockchains.
+We will test the dapp manually by starting three blockchains locally, placing a customer order, and then tracing its path through the blockchains.

-First, make sure that your chains are configured in the following order in your chromia.yml.
+First, ensure that your chains are configured in the following order in your chromia.yml

 blockchains: